itfedorovsa/job4j_threads/README.md

 - Thread-safe collections

-The hotfix_139840 branch was created from IDEA and updated via "amend" option
+The hotfix_139840 branch was created from IDEA and updated via "amend" option, then rolled back to single commit